yzhenis/Compound-SL-Trial/README.md

 </pre>

 ## Usage
-In order to run code please install alldpendencied and lunch Jupyter Notebook GUI.
+In order to run code please install all dpendencied and lunch Jupyter Notebook GUI.